SatStackingPleb/BitAxeHexCAD/README.md

 # BitAxeHexCAD
 Exported the board KiCAD from official Github and added heatsink, display, and power terminals for current best approximations to build around.

-In BitAxe fashion, I am posting this for others to use.
+The multichip projects intrigue me very much and I think this is where we can get real creative with cooling and enclosure configurations.

 If you find it useful, a few sats for my time to put this together would be greatly appreciated.